Laura Iñiguez, Content Manager at Hirebook

 It is leaders who establish and maintain the measurement system to track progress and review status regularly.
 Check out our article “Reaping the Benefits of Performance Management” to learn more on this matter.

 - Behavior - Recurring behavior, either good or bad, is where efforts to achieve organizational effectiveness are most likely to go downhill or uphill, depending on the said behavior.
-To build a healthy organization where positive behavior stands out, you need to identify specific groundbreaking moments in your daily operation of the company, speaking out the ways employees should be changing their behavior in certain moments and implementing systems to reinforce those behaviors and incentivize good choices.
+To build a healthy organization where positive behavior stands out, you need to identify specific groundbreaking moments in your daily operation of the company, speak out the ways employees should be changing their behavior in certain moments, and implement systems to reinforce those behaviors and incentivize good choices.

-- Culture - The level of employee engagement plays an important part to achieve effectiveness and a better organizational performance.
+- Culture - The level of employee engagement plays an important part to achieve effectiveness and better organizational performance.
+With an internal knowledge base, you are able to outline the company’s culture and responsibilities to the employees.
 Motivated employees usually perform way better, so creating a culture that broadly values effectiveness is key.
 Countless studies have underlined the correlation between employee engagement and overall organizational performance.
 Employee engagement should always be at the top of your priority list in order to improve organizational performance.

 Photo credit - pressfoto